U.S. manufacturing slowed in August in latest sign of economic weakness

 The U.S. manufacturing sector contracted last month, a key measure showed Tuesday, heightening fears that the trade war with China could bring on a recession.

-Manufacturing accounts for just 11% of the country’s gross domestic product, but it is often seen as a harbinger of what lies ahead for the economy.
-Stocks fell on Wall Street after the release of the report, from the Institute for Supply Management, with the S&P 500 index down about 1% by the early afternoon.
+Manufacturing accounts for just 11% of the country’s gross domestic product, but it is often seen as an economic harbinger.
+Stocks fell on Wall Street after the release of the report, from the Institute for Supply Management, with the S&P 500 index closing down 0.7%.

-“Manufacturers are plainly panicking here,” said Chris Rupkey, chief financial economist at MUFG Union Bank.
-“They’re pessimistic about the outlook.”
+“It was a pretty ugly report,” said Greg Daco, chief United States economist at Oxford Economics.
+“The headwinds that have been battering the global economy are washing up on U.S. shores.”

 The institute’s manufacturing index was at 49.1 for August, down from 51.2 in July.
 Anything below 50 is considered a sign of contraction.
 The index is based on a survey of purchasing and supply managers.